Beyerdynamic DT 900 Pro X: The Headphones Producers Love

 How It Sounds

 Neutral, but not boring.
 That’s the shortest description.
-The DT 900 Pro X doesn’t color the sound—no added bass, no boosted highs.
-What you hear is exactly what’s in the recording.
-For some, that’s a letdown because they miss the bass boost of consumer headphones.
+The DT 900 Pro X doesn’t color the sound.
+It doesn’t add bass or boost the treble.
+What you hear is what was recorded.
+For some, that’s a letdown—they miss the bass boost of their consumer headphones.
 For everyone else, it’s a revelation.

-The soundstage is wide—wider than the HD 600, which is slightly more present in the mids.
-The K712 Pro is even wider but sounds a bit less focused in comparison.
-The DT 900 Pro X strikes the perfect balance: spacious enough for an immersive experience, precise enough to pinpoint individual instruments.
+The soundstage is wide.
+Wider than the HD 600, which is slightly more present in the mids.
+The K712 Pro is even wider, but sounds a bit less precise in comparison.
+The DT 900 Pro X sits right in the middle: wide enough for a spatial experience, precise enough to pinpoint every instrument.

-Where it truly shines: complex material.
-Layered electronic music, orchestral pieces with large ensembles, hip-hop tracks with three synth lines playing at once.
-The DT 900 Pro X untangles it all cleanly without sounding clinical.
+Where it truly shines: complex tracks.
+Electronic music with layers.
+Orchestral pieces with large ensembles.
+Hip-hop productions where three synth lines play at once.
+The DT 900 Pro X untangles it all cleanly, without sounding clinical.

-The bass is there, but it doesn’t overpower.
-A closed-back Beyerdynamic DT 770 delivers more sub-bass punch.
+The bass is present but doesn’t overpower.
+A closed-back Beyerdynamic DT 770 delivers more low-end punch.
 The DT 900 Pro X, however, offers bass that decays more controlled and doesn’t muddy the mids.
-If you want physical pressure in your ears for techno, an open-back headphone isn’t the right choice.
-But if you want to hear how the kick drum was produced, which overtones the hi-hat has, and where the synthesizer sits in the stereo image, the DT 900 Pro X is spot-on.
+If you listen to techno and want physical pressure on your ears, an open-back headphone isn’t the right choice anyway.
+If you want to hear how the kick drum was produced, what harmonics the hi-hat has, and where the synth sits in the stereo panorama, the DT 900 Pro X is perfect.

 The DT 900 Pro X doesn’t sound like a 220-euro headphone.
-It sounds like a 400-euro headphone that cut its marketing budget.
+It sounds like a 400-euro headphone that skipped its marketing budget.

 Comparison: DT 900 Pro X vs. K712 Pro vs. HD 600

 The AKG K712 Pro (from 267 euros, 62 ohms) delivers a warmer sound.
-More bass foundation, a wider soundstage.
-But less precision in the mids.
-If you mainly listen to ambient or classical music, the K712 might be the more emotional choice.
-Downside: the cable isn’t detachable on the original model.
-And 62 ohms are borderline for smartphones.
+More pronounced low-end fundamentals, a wider soundstage.
+On the downside, it’s less precise in the mids.
+If you mainly listen to ambient or classical music, the K712 could be the more emotional choice.
+Drawback: the cable isn’t removable on the original model.
+And 62 ohms is borderline for a smartphone.

-The Sennheiser HD 600 (from 294 euros, 300 ohms) is the legend.
+The Sennheiser HD 600 (from 294 euros, 300 ohms) is a legend.
 For over 25 years, it’s been the reference headphone for HiFi enthusiasts.
 Its strength: a natural, slightly warm midrange reproduction that makes voices sound three-dimensional.
-Its weakness: 300 ohms mean you need an amplifier.
-On a phone, it’s useless.
-And the price has risen significantly in recent years.
+Its weakness: with 300 ohms, you need an amplifier.
+It’s unusable on a mobile phone.
+Plus, its price has risen sharply in recent years.

 The DT 900 Pro X is the most pragmatic of the three.
-Not the warmest, not the widest, not the most emotional.
+Neither the warmest, nor the widest, nor the most emotional.
 But the most versatile.
-It works everywhere, sounds great everywhere, and needs no accessories.
-If you want a single open-back headphone that works with everything—from your smartphone to a studio DAC—this is the answer.
+It works everywhere, sounds good everywhere, and doesn’t require any accessories.
+If you want to buy just one open-back headphone that works with everything—from your smartphone to a studio DAC—this is the answer.

 For you if

-• You want an open-back headphone that works with any device
+• You want an open-back headphone that works with all your devices

-• You prefer neutral sound that adds nothing and leaves nothing out
+• You prefer a neutral sound that doesn’t add or subtract anything

-• You value German-made quality that lasts for decades
+• You value German-made quality built to last decades

-• You mostly listen on the go (open-back headphones don’t isolate)
+• You mostly listen on the go (open-back headphones don’t block ambient noise)

 • You already own an HD 600 with an amp (the upgrade isn’t worth it sonically)

-Songs that reveal what a great open-back headphone does with details.
+Tracks that reveal what a good open-back headphone can do with detail.

 Do I need an amplifier for the DT 900 Pro X?

-No. With 48 Ω impedance and 100 dB sensitivity, the DT 900 Pro X runs loud enough on any smartphone or laptop.
-A DAC such as the iFi Zen DAC V2 can improve the sound, but it isn’t required.
-Unlike the Sennheiser HD 600 (300 Ω), which sounds thin and quiet without an amp.
+No. With an impedance of 48 ohms and a sensitivity of 100 dB, the DT 900 Pro X is powerful enough to use without an amplifier on any smartphone or laptop.
+A DAC like the iFi Zen DAC V2 can enhance sound quality, but it’s not essential.
+Unlike the Sennheiser HD 600 (300 ohms), which sounds rather thin and weak without an amp.

-What’s the difference compared to the DT 990 Pro?
+What’s the difference between this and the DT 990 Pro?

-The DT 990 Pro is the older model with 250 Ω impedance and a V‑shaped sound (emphasized highs and lows, recessed mids).
-The DT 900 Pro X features the new STELLAR.45 drivers, only 48 Ω, a more neutral sound and a detachable cable.
+The DT 990 Pro is the older model, with an impedance of 250 ohms and a V-shaped sound signature (recessed mids, boosted bass and treble).
+The DT 900 Pro X, on the other hand, features the new STELLAR.45 drivers, has an impedance of just 48 ohms, a more neutral sound, and a detachable cable.
 If you don’t already own either, the DT 900 Pro X is the better choice.

-Is the DT 900 Pro X suitable for music listening or only for the studio?
+Is the DT 900 Pro X suitable for music listening, or just studio use?

 Both.
-The neutral sound makes it a studio tool, but that very neutrality also makes it an excellent headphone for conscious music listening.
+Its neutral sound makes it ideal for studio work, but that same neutrality also makes it a great choice for critical music listening.
 You hear the music exactly as the producer mixed it.
-Many users in hi‑fi forums prefer it over the HD 600 as an all‑rounder.
+Many users on Hi-Fi forums prefer it over the HD 600 as an all-rounder.

-How comfortable is the DT 900 Pro X during long sessions?
+Is the DT 900 Pro X comfortable for long listening sessions?

 Very comfortable.
-The velour pads are soft and breathable.
-It weighs roughly 345 g, lighter than the K712 Pro.
+The velour earpads are soft and breathable.
+It weighs around 345 grams—lighter than the K712 Pro.
 The clamping force is moderate.
-I wear it regularly for three to four hours straight without pressure points.
-Beyerdynamic offers replacement pads as accessories, should the originals wear out after years.
+I regularly wear it for three to four hours straight without feeling any pressure points.
+Beyerdynamic offers replacement earpads as accessories in case the originals wear out over time.

 Elias Kollboeck